“Empty promises as usual”: Mzansi doubts ANC's vow to ease cost of living woes

-ANC Promises to Protect Citizens From Rising Cost of Living, South African Don’t Believe It
+ANC Promises to Protect Citizens From Rising Cost of Living, South Africans Don’t Believe It

+- The African National Congress has vowed to shield citizens from the rising cost of living affecting many in the country

+- ANC NEC member Mamoloko Kubayi noted with concern about rising electricity bills and high food prices

 The African National Congress-led government is working hard to protect citizens from the rising cost of living.